Side menu - quick search bar for popular catergories

-The boat is a 1963 inboard in good overall condition.
-Ready to be put in the water and enjoyed.
-The engine block was rebuilt with a Chrysler engine within the last 10 years.
+The boat is a 1963 inboard needing a restoration.
+The transom and some ares of the decks need work.
+Gray Marine engine has been fully rebuilt at great expense.
 The original two carburetors were removed and replaced with a new single much more efficient one also within the last 10 years.
 Minimal use of the boat since that time.
 Engine starts and runs great.
-The hull is in good shape, leaks a little but very manageable.
-Canvas and cushions in great shape.
 Has two batteries with dual switch, two water pumps, fish finder, stereo.
-Stored inside every winter.
-I have owned the boat for over twenty years with many memorable moments on the St.Lawrence River.
-Ready to move on to a another boat.
+This is an easy winter project with lots of strong points.
+There is no trailer included, but transport options are available as well as gantries on-site for loading on to your trailer.

 22 Feet 1947 Hutchinson Utility